Kakuho/MayuBot/README.md

 ## Implemented Features:

+- Systems:
+  - Saves the current count on stopping, and remembers during starting up again
+  - Mode where the bot randomly chooses a number between 1 and the latest saved count, to overcome situations where counts constantly restarts at 1.

 - Parsing And Evalutation:
   - Ability to parse arbitary expressions composing of operators, floats and integers.
   - Parsing and evaluating Function Call: `factorial, sum, floor, ceiling`